yrro/pam_subuid/README.md

 pam_subuid
 ==========

-A PAM module that automatically populates `/etc/subuid` and `/etc/subgid` entries.
+A PAM module that automatically populates `/etc/subuid` and `/etc/subgid` when a user logs in.

 Subordinate user and group ID entries are required in order to use container engines such as [Podman](https://podman.io/) in "rootless" mode.